 Still, mobile applications offer additional layers of security, such as multi-factor authentication and encryption.

 Consumers are increasingly attracted to free mobile banking apps’ convenience, round-the-clock accessibility, and various transactions performed via digital wallets, UPI transfers, cashback, purchase discounts, vouchers, and coupons applicable to future transactions.
-Due to lower operating costs, banks with mobile apps and especially mobile-only banks can cater to audiences previously considered unprofitable.

 A brand mobile app is an easy way for banks to win over millennials whose smartphone is their wallet.
 Financial institutions should have their mobile apps ready to capture the first digital-native generation of clients as they transition to adult life.
 Therefore, when answering the question of how to start an online bank, you definitely need to take care of the brand component.

-Nearly 45% of consumers consider mobile banking a major decisive factor in choosing a bank, and this percentage is growing.
 Banks with low operating costs can offer lower service fees and extended grace periods, poaching clients from traditional rivals.
 Minimized bureaucracy and personal interactions with a digital bank can appeal to consumers that value privacy and workflows without papers and even plastic cards – to eco-conscious consumers.

 Personalized app experiences and artificial intelligence (AI) integrated into personal financial management tools can help traditional banks resist digital-only disruptors.
 A faster, safer, and more convenient mobile banking experience with a broader range of financial services available on your mobile app, as compared to other banks, will give you a competitive edge.